Number of simulations = 1000

 Here is a Venn diagram showing two mutually exclusive events (no overlap):

 Suppose we toss a coin twice and record the equally likely outcomes.
-What is \(\Omega\)?
-What is the chance of at least one head?
+What is

 Consider the box above which has five almost identical tickets.
 The only difference is the value written on them.
 Imagine that we shake the box to mix the tickets up, and then draw one ticket without looking so that all the tickets are equally likely to be drawn7.